nualagr/dargan-health-foods/TESTING.md

 <br>

-Once the form has been filled out and submitted the user is informed that they have been sent an email in order to confirm their email address is legitimate.
+Once the form has been filled out and submitted the user is informed that they have been sent an email in order to confirm that the email address they provided is legitimate.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-verify-your-email-desktop-device.png "Screenshot of the 'Verify Your Email Address' page on a desktop device.")